 I’ve been making chili con carne since I first started cooking as a teenager.
 It’s probably the only dish that I’ve made consistently since I was in my teens.
 My chilli con carne recipe has taken many twists and turns along the way.

 I make this chilli con carne recipe whenever we need a change from whatever local food we’re eating on our travels or we need some comfort food.

-While we’ll eat this first with just some garnish and maybe a salad, the next day we’ll make nachos (with a side of guacamole) and then usually finish off the batch of chilli con carne by making quesadillas.
+While we’ll eat this first with just some garnish, perhaps some Mexican cotija and maybe a salad, the next day we’ll make nachos (with a side of guacamole) and then usually finish off the batch of chilli con carne by making quesadillas.

 Chilli Con Carne Recipe – For Those Who Like Their Chilli Hot and Smoky